-As a clinician, researcher, and person of faith, Dr. Oxhandler wrote The Soul of the Helper as a scientifically rigorous treatment of how spiritual and religious beliefs influence the lives of professional (and nonprofessional) caregivers.
+As a social worker, researcher, and person of faith, Dr. Oxhandler wrote The Soul of the Helper as a research-based invitation to reflect upon how spiritual and religious beliefs influence the lives of professional (and nonprofessional) caregivers.
 At the same time, she writes in a wonderfully accessible style, shares many relatable stories, and widens her scope to include believers of all faiths and spiritual traditions.

 Requesting an Exam Copy

 Exam copies are sent to professors who would like to review the book before deciding whether to use it in a class.
 To request an exam copy, you must fill out the form below.
 It will automatically be sent to a staff member.

 In our efforts to stay green, reduce expenses, and maintain scholarly accessibility, we are sending examination copies as electronic downloads in the Adobe Digital Edition format for a 90-day review period.
 If you have any trouble accessing the book in this format, please contact us and we will send a traditional copy of the book instead.

 If you chose to review the electronic version of the book and adopt the book for one of your courses, upon notification by you or your bookstore, a traditional bound book will be sent to you free of charge.

 Desk copies are complimentary books sent to professors who have already adopted the book for a course.
 To request a desk copy, please fill out the form below.
 It will automatically be sent to a staff member.Back to Tabs